readthedocs/readthedocs.org/docs/abandoned-projects.rst

 Reachability
 ~~~~~~~~~~~~

-The user of Read the Docs is solely responsible for being reachable by the maintainers
+The user of Read the Docs is solely responsible for being reachable by the core team
 for matters concerning projects that the user owns.
 In every case where
-contacting the user is necessary, the maintainers will try to do so at least
+contacting the user is necessary, the core team will try to do so at least
 three times, using the following means of contact:

-* e-mail address on file in the user's profile;
+* E-mail address on file in the user's profile
-* e-mail addresses found in the given project's documentation; and
+* E-mail addresses found in the given project's documentation
-* e-mail address on the project's home page.
+* E-mail address on the project's home page

-The maintainers will stop trying to reach the user after six weeks and the user
+The core team will stop trying to reach the user after six weeks and the user
 will be considered *unreachable*.

 Abandoned projects
 ~~~~~~~~~~~~~~~~~~

 A project is considered *abandoned* when ALL of the following are met:

-* owner is unreachable (see Reachability above);
+* Owner is unreachable (see `Reachability`_)
-* The project has no proper documentation being served (no successful builds); or
-* no releases within the past twelve months; and
+* The project has no proper documentation being served (no successful builds) or does not have any releases within the past twelve months
-* no activity from the owner on the project's home page (or no home page found).
+* No activity from the owner on the project's home page (or no home page found).

 All other projects are considered *active*.

 Renaming of an abandoned project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Projects are never renamed solely on the basis of abandonment.

-An *abandoned* project can be renamed (by appending "-abandoned" and a
+An *abandoned* project can be renamed (by appending ``-abandoned`` and a
 uniquifying integer if needed) for purposes of reusing the name when ALL of the
 following are met:

-* the project has been determined *abandoned* by the rules described above;
+* The project has been determined *abandoned* by the rules described above
-* the candidate is able to demonstrate their own failed attempts to contact the
+* The candidate is able to demonstrate their own failed attempts to contact the
-  existing owner;
+  existing owner
-* the candidate is able to demonstrate that the project suggested to reuse the
+* The candidate is able to demonstrate that the project suggested to reuse the
-  name already exists and meets notability requirements;
+  name already exists and meets notability requirements
-* the candidate is able to demonstrate why a fork under a different name is not
+* The candidate is able to demonstrate why a fork under a different name is not
-  an acceptable workaround;
+  an acceptable workaround
-* the project has fewer than 100 monthly pageviews; and
+* The project has fewer than 100 monthly pageviews
-* the maintainers do not have any additional reservations.
+* The core team does not have any additional reservations.

 Name conflict resolution for active projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The maintainers of Read the Docs are not arbiters in disputes around *active* projects.
+The core team of Read the Docs are not arbiters in disputes around *active* projects.
-The maintainers recommend users to get in touch with each other and solve the issue by respectful communication.
+The core team recommends users to get in touch with each other and solve the issue by respectful communication.

 Prior art
 ---------